Home Energy Upgrade Loan Scheme

 • The loan agreement must be valid, binding and enforceable under applicable law

-• For loans issued with the specific purpose of financing the construction of new buildings and major rehabilitation of existing buildings, any such construction must comply with national energy standards (and certain additional requirements apply if loans are granted/issued with specific purpose of financing the heating and/or cooling of buildings)
+• For loans issued with the specific purpose of financing major rehabilitation of existing buildings, any such construction must comply with national energy standards.

 • Loans with a “bullet repayment profile” (entire amount to be repaid at maturity) or “balloon” repayment profile (30% or more to be repaid at maturity) are not eligible under the scheme